astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::info

 The Astronomer provider package contains a pre-built XCom backend for AWS S3 and GCP Cloud Storage, with a set of added serialization methods.
-Refer to [Use pre-built XCom backends](#use-pre-built-xcom-backends) section for implementation details.
+Refer to the [Use pre-built XCom backends](#use-pre-built-xcom-backends) section for implementation details.
 When you use a pre-built XCom backend, you don't need to create any new files in the `include` folder and you can skip both Step 4 and [Step 6](#step-6-create-a-custom-serialization-method-to-handle-pandas-dataframes) of this tutorial.

 :::